Clicky

 Humboldt’s pet policy was first issued in 2008 and was approved in 2017, and it remains the way it is today.
 It states that while pets and service animals aren’t allowed inside campus buildings, they are still allowed on campus grounds.
 Just like the University of Washington, they also allow cats, dogs, and feral or wild animals as long as they are under control, not left unattended, and not hazardous or disruptive.

 However, on-campus housing has stricter rules with pets, considering how it is a living space.
-They only allow small fish and amphibians, and there should be consent from their roommates.
+They only allow small fish and amphibians, and consent should be obtained from their roommates.
 The rules are also applicable to visiting guests, and it is explicitly stated that any other pets aren’t allowed within residence halls, even temporarily.

 In summary, any pets can visit campus grounds, but only small pets are allowed in campus housing.
 So if your pet happens to be outside of the allowed pet categories, you may want to take a look at other pet-friendly housing options outside but near the Humboldt campus.